Cynthia Haven: Publications

-Her Penguin Modern Classics anthology for the selected writings of René Girard will be published in April 2023, and a short German anthology was published in 2022 with the Leipzig publisher Reclam, for its popular "Was bedeutet das alles?" series.
+Her Penguin Modern Classics anthology for René Girard, All Desire Is a Desire for Being: Essential Writings was published in June 2023 in the U.K., and the following year in the U.S. She was the editor for a short German anthology on Girard, published in 2022 with the Leipzig publisher Reclam, for its popular "Was bedeutet das alles?" series.